 Here’s an example of a Facebook campaign that reached 234,000 people.
 However, the total potential audience size for all ad groups was over 1.1 million people.
 This means that more than 850,000 people didn’t see the ad due to budget limits.

-First, take a look at cold hard numbers – If your audience size reaches millions of people, ask this: “Are there truly millions of people potentially interested in buying my product?”
+Start with cold hard numbers: If your audience is millions of people, ask this: “Are there truly millions of people potentially interested in buying my product?”
 If the answer is “No”, narrow down your audience with demographic or interest-based targeting.

 For example, if Facebook’s campaign setup interface shows that for the budget of $2,000 you can reach 250,000 people out of 2 million, you might want to consider downsizing your audience a bit.

-If you notice your audience is too broad, you can restrict it by excluding people by interests, behaviors and demographics or selecting between custom age ranges and genders.
+If your audience is too broad, you can restrict it by excluding people by interests, behaviors, and demographics.
+You can also select custom age ranges and genders.